Exchange 2010 to Office 365 Migration

 - Decide whether you prefer to migrate everything at once or in stages.

-- Determine if you and or your clients want to move mailboxes from on-premises servers to Office 365.
+- Determine if you or your clients plan to move mailboxes from on-premises servers to Office 365.

-- Check your internet connection speed, and ensure that all your network settings and configurations are correct.
+- Check your internet connection speed and ensure all network settings and configurations are correct.

-- Based on the above analysis decide whether to convert public folders to shared mailboxes to target platform.
+- Based on the above analysis, decide whether to convert public folders to shared mailboxes in the target platform.

-- Identify a proper Office 365 license and set up mailboxes in the desired target environment.
+- Identify the appropriate Office 365 licenses and set up mailboxes in the target environment.

-- To know the exact approach to take towards the migration, it is recommended to carry out a pilot migration of a limited number of mailboxes to determine the readiness for a large-scale migration.
+- To understand the best approach for your migration, carry out a pilot migration of a limited number of mailboxes to test readiness for a large-scale migration.

-- Carry out the actual migration processes and check if all the data had been migrated as intended.
+- Perform the actual migration and verify that all data has been migrated as intended.

-- Make all necessary DNS entries on the intended platform and remove the Exchange 2010 server when all the configurations in the new environment are fine.
+- Make the necessary DNS changes on the target platform and remove the Exchange 2010 server once all configurations in the new environment are confirmed.

 - Step 1: Consider the migration approach